artifakt-io/base-drupal/README.md

 ## Adding custom code

 Our standard Dockerfile defines a default workdir in /var/www/html to put your code into.
 By default, it is copied inside the custom docker image when you build it.
-The following command will build a close to production docker image on your local laptop:
+The following command will build a close to production docker image on your local machine:

 ```
 DOCKER_BUILDKIT=1 docker build -t `basename $PWD`:latest --progress=plain .